Potentillae anserinae herba

 This section has been translated automatically.

-Potentillae anserinae herba, also known as goose cinquefoil, is a DAC and Commission E monographed drug used in herbal medicinal products for the treatment of mild mucosal inflammation, dysmenorrhoea and diarrhoeal disorders, among others.
+Potentillae anserinae herba, also known as cinquefoil, is a drug monographed by the DAC and Commission E, which is used in herbal medicinal products for the treatment of mild mucosal inflammation, dysmenorrhea and diarrhea, among other things.

-no classification as traditional medicinal product in the sense of § 39a AMG.
+not classified as a traditional medicinal product according to § 39a AMG.

 ESCOP: not processed